 During my weekend getaway in Tasmania, I knew Wineglass Bay and Freycinet National Park were top things to do in Tasmania.
 I had seen pictures of the sparkling blue water, so was very excited to see it!
 Unfortunately, the weather was not on our side and it was very rainy and overcast.
 Despite the weather, it was definitely worth booking a Wineglass Bay day trip tour from Hobart!

-I was a guest of Wineglass Bay Tours.
+I was a guest of Wineglass Bay Tours, however, all opinions are my own!

 Wineglass Bay Day Trip Tour